-Robert Sprowls Mark Zin
+Robert Sprowls Mark Zimmer

 Golden State Water is constantly working toward 100 percent customer satisfaction and we encourage you to visit www.gswater.com and follow us on Twitter and on Facebook at @GoldenStateH20 and operated by Golden State Water Company.
 The groundwater basin is recharged from a collection of local drainage basins, streams and creeks, as well as natural percolation from rain, agriculture and domestic use.
-The water system also augments supplies with water purchased from the City of Santa Maria, which purchases water from the Central Coast Water Authority.
+The water system also augments supplies with water purchased from the Central Coast Water Authority.